Asian-American midterm stories to watch on Election Day

 Historically, Vietnamese Americans have favored the Republican Party at rates higher than other Asian-American groups, and Asian-American voter identification grew more Republican from 2014 to 2018, unlike other Asian-American groups.

 There hasn't been a Korean American in Congress since 1999.
-Come November, there could be multiple.
+Come November, there could be several.

 Andy Kim in New Jersey and Young Kim in California are both involved in competitive races to become members of Congress.